zly-VON/LFAF---Labs/reports/SECOND_LAB_REPORT.md

 ```

 * Conversion of Finite Automaton to Grammar
-    * "X" represents that there are no more transitions
+    * "X" represents that here are no more transitions

 ```